GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Azaloi.md

 **Pulcerium**: Acid attacks against you have advantage.
 You gain a bonus to all spell checks equal to your heroism.

+**Salt**: If any portion of you is submerged in water for more than 2 rounds, you will be subject to an acid attack at the end of each round.
+You gain a +1 bonus to defense against fire attacks and magical attacks.
+You have a -1 penalty to all [Fort] saves.

 **Silver**: You gain a +4 bonus to saves against magic.
 You also gain a d4 bonus to counterspell checks.

 **Steel**: Your defense against all attacks is increased by 1.
 Your unarmed attacks gain a +2 bonus.